Connect with Australia’s

 The welcome home from Table 131° to the fire, swag and nightcap was the perfect way to end our holiday and granted my wish to sleep under the stars.
 We will be back.David & Jo, Australia January 2018

 Uluru offers a singular experience of being dwarfed by nature and enlightened by the values and startling beauty of the world’s oldest living culture.
 It makes me hopeful for the future of Australia: A visit here is now much more about connecting than conquering.David Prior Condé Nast Traveller

-We acknowledge and pay respect to Anangu people, the traditional custodians of the land upon which Longitude 131º stands.
-In sharing elements of their history, heritage and culture we acknowledge Anangu people of the Western Desert and their connections to Country.
+We acknowledge and pay respect to the Anangu Peoples, Traditional Custodians of the land upon which Longitude 131º stands.
+In sharing elements of their history, heritage and culture we acknowledge the Anangu Peoples of the Western Desert and their connections to Country.
 We pay our respects to all Aboriginal and Torres Strait Islander Elders past, present and emerging.

 Be the first to know

 offers and news delivered straight to your inbox.